sunpy/sunraster/docs/data_classes.rst

 `~sunraster.Raster`.
 This is because `~sunraster.RasterSequence` supports sub-cubes of different lengths along the ``slit_step_axis``.
-In that case, the length of the corresponding quantity in the dimensions tuple will be equal to the number of raster scans and give the length of each sub-cube along the ``slit_step_axis``.
+In that case, the length of the ``slit_step_axis`` quantity will be equal to the number of raster scans and give the number of slit steps in each raster.

-Users can view the dimensions in the 3-D case by using the `sunraster.RasterSequence.cube_like_dimensions`.
+Users can view the dimensions in the sit-and-stare representation by using the `sunraster.RasterSequence.SnS_dimensions` property.

 .. code-block:: python

-  >>> my_sequence.cube_like_dimensions
+  >>> my_sequence.SnS_dimensions
   <Quantity [9., 4., 5.] pix>

 A single `~astropy.units.Quantity` in pixel units is returned giving the